Press Release Distribution | 5 Mistakes That Hurt – that you can avoid.

 Excel files are a thing of the past–PR is becoming increasingly bold in trying out new technologies that support it in everyday tasks.
 You’re better off using an online press release distribution service instead of shoddy excel files.

 Media contacts database platforms like MediaHQ give you all the PR tools and media lists you need via one single platform.
 You no longer have to navigate from one Excel file to another to distribute your press releases.
 At MediaHQ, our service allows you to send out your release to relevant journalists, without having to do any of the manual work yourself.
 The service is like a one-stop-shop where you can find media contacts, avail of or create your media lists and distribute your release all in one.

 Although the cost of press release distribution might seem off-putting, just remember that time is money.
 And by letting the experts distribute your news story, you can spend more of your own time doing the things that make a difference to your bottom line.

-So, if you fancy taking distribution off your plate, a press release distribution tool like MediaHQ will gladly take the job off your hands.
+So, if you fancy taking distribution off your plate, a PR software tool like MediaHQ will gladly take the job off your hands.
 The popular online media tool is used by Ireland’s leading brands and government departments (Houses of the Oireachtas, Revenue Commissioners, Dublin Airport Authority–just to mention a few) to distribute press releases to over 6,500 contacts.

 2. Hopelessly out of date media contacts – some dead